ceferisbarov/deepcas13/README.md

 Deep Score, which ranges from 0 to 1, is used to indicate the on-target efficiency of a specific sgRNA.
 The higher the Deep Score, the more likely sgRNA is to be effective.

+### How to run the model on your data ###

+There are two options:

+1. Use the traning data in this repository.
+You just need to prepare the test file which list the sgRNA sequence in *seq* column.
+Then follew the demo tutorual.

+2. Use our [webserver](http://deepcas13.weililab.org/).
+It provides a user-friendly interface to design Cas13d library.
+(Recommanded)

 ### Authors ###

 * Xiaolong Cheng: xcheng@childrensnational.org
+* Wei Li: wli2@childrensnational.org

 ### License ###